-The professional exemption of the FLSA actually covers two exemptions: one for “learned professionals” and one for “creative professionals.”
+The professional exemption of the FLSA actually covers three (3) exemptions: one for “learned professionals” one for “creative professionals, and one for the teaching professional.”
 An individual employed in a bona fide professional capacity is an employee:

 - Whose primary duty is to perform work requiring knowledge of an advanced type in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction (29 C.F.R. § 300(a)(2)(i) or, requiring invention, imagination, originality or talent in a recognized field of artistic or creative endeavor.
 29 C.F.R. § 541.300(a)(2)(ii).

 To qualify as an exempt “learned professional,” an employee must have a primary duty that requires knowledge of an advanced type in a field of science or learning.
 DOL regulation 29 C.F.R. § 541.301(b) states “the phrase ‘work requiring advanced knowledge’ means work which is predominately intellectual in character, and which includes work requiring the consistent exercise of discretion and judgment...
 Advanced knowledge cannot be attained at the high school level.”
 29 C.F.R. § 541.301(b).
 Note that the employee cannot be exempt as a “learned professional” unless the employee’s work requires knowledge of an advanced type.
 Thus, an employee who has an advanced degree, but whose work does not require that level of education, will not qualify for the exemption.